-After reading Arnold’s Total Recall, I felt an urge to explore the old stomping grounds of bodybuilding’s lore.
+After reading Arnold’s Total Recall, I felt an urge to explore the old stomping grounds of bodybuilding lore.

-Inspired, I took the trip to throwdown at Gold’s Gym Venice, or as its known to many, the Mecca of Bodybuilding.
+Inspired, I took the trip to throwdown at Gold’s Gym Venice, or as it is known to many, the Mecca of Bodybuilding.

-Walking through the doors, I couldn’t help but feel a sense of awe, as if entering the arena of a great battle.
+Walking through the doors, I couldn’t help but feel a sense of awe, as if entering the arena of a great battleground.

 My adrenaline was pumping, as I thought to myself, here I am, the exact place where some of the world’s most renowned bodybuilders carved their bodies, shaped their personas, and crafted their personal legend.